 US Phone Numbers

-Technically not an issue and possible regardless of whether your company is incorporated here or outside the United States however I find TollFreeForwarding to be the best and then forward the calls to a local Skype number here in New Zealand.
+Technically not an issue and possible regardless of whether your company is incorporated here or outside the United States however I find TollFreeForwarding to be the best and then forward the calls to a local Skype number here in my country.
 The total cost for doing this is around $30 a month.
 I’ve looked at call answering services in the past but I prefer to send my callers to a generic voicemail and then ring them back myself.
 I rarely get phone calls so losing a couple sales is better than paying $50 for the service that will go unused.

 Business Credit Card